seapagan/lsplus/BUGS.md

 - wild-cards for the path are not supported and will cause the program to crash.
 - when sorting, dot files should come before non-dot files with the same sorting ie `.changelog` should come before `changelog` etc.
+- In the short-form layout, every file after a link (postfix with a star) on the same line is out of alignment by one space, cumulative.